Limit theorems for time averages of continuous-state branching processes with immigration: Introduction

 then the time-averaged process $(Y^x_t)_{t \geq 0}$ defined by \eqref{eq: time-averaged process} satisfies the large deviation principle with good rate function $\Lambda^\ast$, i.e.

 holds for each Borel set $A \subset \R_+$. \end{Corollary}

 Our results extend and complement those in \cite{zhu} in various ways.
 Indeed, in \cite{zhu} above results were already obtained for the particular class of CBI processes with L\'evy measures given by $\nu = c_{\nu}\delta_a$ and $\mu = c_{\mu}\delta_a$ with constants $c_{\nu},c_{\mu} > 0$, and $a > 0$.
 In our framework the L\'evy measures $\nu,\mu$ can be arbitrary (including zero) as long as they have finite exponential moments, i.e., $\gamma_F, \gamma_R > 0$ holds.
-Such condition is naturally satisfied for the L\'evy measures used in \cite{zhu}.
+Such a condition is naturally satisfied for the L\'evy measures used in \cite{zhu}.
 Our extension imposes additional difficulties related with the Laplace transform $\E[e^{\lambda Y_t^x}]$ when $\lambda > 0$.
-In particular, the generalized Riccati equation $A'(t,\lambda) = R(A(t,\lambda)) + \lambda$, $A(0,\lambda) = 0$ characterising the Laplace transform of $Y_t^x$ may, in general, have only a local solution on $[0, T(\lambda)]$ with the explosion time $T(\lambda)$ being closely related with $\gamma_R$ (see Section 3).
+In particular, the generalized Riccati equation $A'(t,\lambda) = R(A(t,\lambda)) + \lambda$, $A(0,\lambda) = 0$ characterising the Laplace transform of $Y_t^x$ may, in general, have only a local solution on $[0, T(\lambda))$ with the explosion time $T(\lambda)$ being closely related with $\gamma_R$ (see Section 3).
 Furthermore, in contrast to \cite{zhu}, we do not assume Feller's boundary condition which in our case reads as $2b \geq \sigma^2$.
-For more general conditions and related results in this direction we refer to \cite{MR3264444, MR3263091}.
+For more general conditions and results related with the Feller condition we refer to \cite{MR3264444, MR3263091}.
 Finally, in \cite{zhu} it is assumed that $\sigma > 0$ which is stronger than our condition \eqref{eq: non degeneracy}.
-Below we also provide additional comments on the LDP when \eqref{eq: non degeneracy} fails to hold.
-Below we comment on all the conditions imposed in the main result. \begin{Remark} The condition $F \neq 0$ assures that $m > 0$.
-If $F = 0$, then $b = \nu = 0$ and hence $m = 0$.
-In this case we have $\Lambda^{\ast}(x) = \lambda_c x$ for $x \geq 0$.
-Moreover, we find for each Borel set $A \subset \R_+$
+Below we also provide additional comments on the LDP and the assumptions. \begin{Remark} The condition $F \neq 0$ assures that $m > 0$.
+If $F = 0$, then $b = \nu = 0$ and hence $m = 0$ and $\alpha=0$.
+Thus the left bound in \eqref{eq: estimate LDP} becomes $-\infty$ and does not provide any information.
+For the right bound in \eqref{eq: estimate LDP} we note that $\Lambda^{\ast}(x) = \lambda_c x$ for $x \geq 0$ since $F = 0$, and hence we find for each Borel set $A \subset \R_+$

 \end{Remark} A proof of this statement is given in the last section of this work.
 Next we comment on the case where $R$ is not strictly convex, i.e., \eqref{eq: non degeneracy} does not hold.

 \begin{Remark} If \eqref{eq: non degeneracy} does not hold, then $\sigma = \mu = 0$ but our main results still remain true.
 Indeed, in this case $X^x$ is a pure-jump Ornstein-Uhlenbeck process with $R(u) = \beta u$.
 Suppose that $\gamma_F > 0$ and $F \neq 0$.
 Then by inspection of the proofs we find that $y(\lambda) = \lambda |\beta|^{-1}$, $\lambda_c = |\beta|\gamma_F \in (0, \infty]$, and hence